MvvmCross/MvvmCross/readme.md

 Thanks to lots of people for their input over time - will add to this list...

-Thanks to JetBrains for a community Resharper license to use on this project.
+Thanks to JetBrains for a community Resharper license to use on this project - http://jetbrains.com

 Thanks to Infragistics for a control license for Nuclios and .Net.